 The first-place winner receives $18,000, second place receives $16,000, and third place receives $14,000.
 There are also smaller awards for state winners.
 In total, annual award amounts can exceed $138,000.

 - Eligibility: US high school students under 20 years of age

 - Deadline: Varies by state, as contests are arranged by local American Legion departments.
 Get more information for your state here.

 This scholarship is pretty unique—and it's great for students with some untapped artistic talents!
 Students compete for this award by submitting a photo, piece of artwork, or computer graphic to be used on the front of a greeting card.
-The winner will receive $10,000, and the winner's school will also get an award of $1,000.
+The winner will receive $10,000, and the winner's school will also get $1,000.